ldclakmal/module-committer/committer/tests/Module.md

-# Package Committer - Tests
+# Module Committer - Tests

 The committer connector generates the report for WSO2 Committer Request.
 It allows you to list all the pull requests you sent, list all the issues you get involved and list all the emails you get involved.